Peace & Justice Links

 Catholic Alliance for the Common Good

-The United States Conference of Catholic Bishops (USCCB) and Catholic Relief Services (CRS) call on 1 million Catholics in the United States to confront global poverty.
-Advocate with us to end hunger, disease, conflict and other issues that affect the lives of our brothers and sisters worldwide.
+The United States Conference of Catholic Bishops (USCCB) and Catholic Relief Services (CRS) confront global poverty – advocate with us to end hunger, disease, conflict, and related global issues.

 Catholic Charities USA

-Catholic Charities USA (CCUSA) is the national office for local Catholic Charities agencies and affiliates nationwide.
+CCUSA is the national office for local agencies and affiliates nationwide.
 Catholic Charities provides strong leadership and support to enhance the work of local agencies in their efforts to reduce poverty, support families, and empower communities.

 Color of Change (Racism)

-ColorOfChange.org exists to strengthen Black America’s political voice.
+ColorOfChange.org strengthens Black America’s political voice.
 Its goal is to empower members and make government more responsive to the concerns of Black Americans and to bring about positive political and social change for everyone.

 Faith and community based organizations accompany immigrants who are caught in the dentetion and deportation systems.
 ICDI also advocates for a mure just and humane immigration policy.